 The School of Education has identified a Conceptual Framework and Professional Dispositions to guide our preparation of school professionals.
-Faculty will compare your application essay to checkpoints in your program to assess your professional development.

 Your personal essay must provide examples and reflections for each of the Conceptual Framework and Professional Dispositions elements including how your specific experiences address these elements.
 The essay should include a self-assessment stating your strengths and areas of desired growth for each element.
 It should also describe your present goals and academic interests with an explanation of how your prior experience has contributed to these goals and interests.
+Essays should follow APA format and be 3-5 pages in length.

 - Think Critically: Candidates seek multiple perspectives, imagine possibilities, formulate wise decisions, anticipate paradigm shifts, love learning, and make inferences based on evidence.